 - Add the carrots and garlic, sauté another 5 minutes.

-- Stir in the potatoes, heat for a few minutes, then add the stock.
+- Stir in the potatoes, heat for a few minutes, then add the stock and green beans.
 Bring to a boil, then reduce to a steady simmer on medium heat.
-Let it simmer until the potatoes start to soften a bit, about 15 minutes.
+Let it simmer until the potatoes start to soften a bit, about 20 minutes.